monix/monix.io/privacy.md

 This website does not collect personally identifiable information, no first-party cookies are installed that could be used to track visitors, and we strive hard to prevent tracking from any third-party services used to deliver content or to improve the experience.

+## Analytics

+This website uses a self-hosted (first party) [Matomo](https://matomo.org/) instance for tracking users' visits, with these characteristics:

+1. No cookies are being set and no cookies will be set in the future without explicit permission;
+2. IPs are anonymized;
+3. No data is being shared with any first party;

+We track visits, not visitors.

 ## Third-Party Services

 Some embedded third-party services might drop cookies (e.g. YouTube, Vimeo players), however our implementation activates their "do not track" options when embedded.